 Ocrevus is the first drug which has been shown to reduce disability in clinical trials of progressive MS and is the first drug to be approved for NHS treatment of primary progressive MS. The introduction of a treatment for PPMS may also generate a greater focus on services for progressive MS and a more proactive approach to managing PPMS which could ultimately benefit a much wider group of people with PPMS than just those who are eligible for Ocrevus.

 You may be eligible for Ocrevus if you have early, inflammatory PPMS.
 Early is defined by how long you have had PPMS and how it has affected you.
 You may be eligible if it is 15 years or less since your first symptoms of PPMS and if you are able to walk at least 20 metres, with or without walking aids (equivalent to EDSS 6.5).
 Inflammatory means that MRI scans show signs of MS activity which appears as new or enlarging lesions when two MRI scans are compared.
-You’ll probably know if you meet the early criteria, but it’s less likely that you’ll know if your MS is inflammatory because, once diagnosed, MRI scans are not routinely carried out for people with PPMS.
-There are no age restrictions on starting Ocrevus.

 We don't know exactly how many people will meet these criteria but at a rough estimate it is thought to be around a quarter (25%) of the 10,000 people with PPMS in the UK.

-How will I be able to access Ocrevus?
+How can I access Ocrevus?

-In principle, NHS services have three months to prepare before they start offering the treatment to people with PPMS.
-But in practice it may take longer.
 The first step is to contact your MS team and ask how they will be assessing people with PPMS for starting treatment with Ocrevus.
 If you have an annual appointment with your neurologist, this would be a good opportunity to ask for more information.
-If you are no longer in contact with a neurologist, you should ask your GP to refer you to the nearest MS team.
-You can find your nearest MS team on the MS Trust website - the map of MS services shows hospitals with MS services.
-Alternatively, call our Enquiry Service on 0800 032 3839 or email ask@mstrust.org.uk

 Are there any other drugs for progressive MS?

-At the moment, Ocrevus is the only treatment licensed and approved for NHS use which can modify the course of progressive MS. A wide range of drug treatments and other therapies can help to manage the symptoms of progressive MS; following a balanced diet and staying as active as possible can also help you remain as healthy as possible.
-A number of drugs are currently in the pipeline for progressive MS:
+For people who do not meet the criteria for Ocrevus, there is a wide range of drug treatments and other therapies can help to manage the symptoms of progressive MS. Following a balanced diet and staying as active as possible can also help you remain as healthy as possible.

 So, what exactly does the drug development process involve?